eZmaxinc/eZmax-SDK-python/docs/FieldECommunicationrecipientType.md

 # FieldECommunicationrecipientType

-The type for the Communicationrecipient
+The type for the Communicationrecipient.
+Only used when eCommunicationType is **Email**

 ## Properties
 Name | Type | Description | Notes